Alipay Developer Center

 Step 1: Register & log in

-Register on the Alipay portal to become an Alipay business partner, and get your Alipay account to log in to the Alipay Developer Center to start your integration process.
+Register on the Alipay Global Merchant portal to become an Alipay business partner.
+Then, get your Alipay account to log in to the Alipay Developer Center to start your integration process.

 Step 2: Become a developer